 Learn by yourself

 Youtube, blogs, videos and books, all wonderful resources to learn at your own pace and experiment at home.
 Be careful because you can end up owning dozens of makeup products.
-Some of my favorite makeup Youtubers are:

 Do not believe stereotypes

 Many people, especially younger people or men, refer to older women makeup or mature women makeup in a way that doesn’t make sense.
 People over 40, woman over 50, sure a woman over 50 looks exactly the same as a woman at 80 or more, they need the same makeup.
 There are also gross generalizations, such as do not use …., red lipstick, this or that eyeshadow, etc. This is just nonsense ageism, if someone talks like that do not listen, they don’t know what they are talking about.

 Do you have any favorite place to learn makeup tips?
 A shop or youtube channel?